lsst-dm/dmtn-037/index.rst

      :name: fig-colorcolor003

      Simulated - measured color of detected sources within g-band with a 0.3% convergence threshold.

+..
+[1] The LSST multiband processing framework used for these examples was version :code:`w_2018_43` of the :code:`lsst_distrib` codebase.

+..
+[2] Previous versions of this document used a prototype implementation of the algorithm to generate the DCR models used for source measurement in `Simulated source spectra`_ .
+A careful reader will note a few differences in the plots in this section: the number of DCR subfilters, and consequently the number of measurements of each spectrum, has been increased from 3 to 5, which is due to improvements in the stability of the algorithm that support higher numbers of subfilters.
+Additionally, there is now greater scatter in the recovered color vs simulated color plots (:numref:`fig-colorcolor01` and :numref:`fig-colorcolor001`).
+The new implementation includes astrometric calibration, which in the case of simulations introduces slight position errors due to fitting sources affected by DCR.

 Appendix: Refraction calculation
 ==================================